pubnub/workshop-raspberrypi/README.md

 2. Plug in your USB keyboard, USB mouse, and HDMI monitor cables
 3. Plug in your Wi-Fi adapter
 4. Plug a USB power, and turn your Pi on

+(Maybe adding a nice photo of Pi with everything attatched here)

 After connected to a monitor: